davidpanderson/xw/README.md

 XW provides an API for creating arbitrary grids.
 This API involves two structs, `SLOT` and `GRID`.

-`SLOT` represents a slot in a grid:
+`SLOT` represents a slot:
 ```
 struct SLOT {
-    int len;    // number of characters in word
+    int len;    // number of cells in slot
     // the following are optional; for convenience with planar grids
     int row, col;
     bool across;